 Authenticity means a lot to consumers.
-Eighty-four percent of millennials say user-generated content influences their purchasing decisions.
-And nearly half of Gen Zers cite social media as their chief source of inspiration — even above family and friends.
+84% of millennials say user-generated content influences their purchasing decisions.
+And nearly half of Gen Z cites social media as their chief source of inspiration — even above family and friends.

 Plus, people trust peer recommendations over branded advertising.
-In fact, 85% of consumers say they turn to visual UGC when choosing between two brands.
+A whopping 85% of consumers say they turn to visual UGC, rather than branded content, when making purchasing decisions.

-Seventy percent of shoppers trust other consumers’ opinions over brands’ claims, so it’s no surprise that customers place so much stock in product reviews.
+78% of shoppers trust other consumers’ opinions, so it’s no surprise that customers place so much stock in product reviews.

-User-generated content is all about connecting with consumers, building community, and creating a conversation between customers and a brand.
-So it’s no surprise that customer-created content receives 28% higher engagement than typical brand posts.
+User-generated content is all about connecting with consumers, building an online community, and creating a conversation between customers and a brand.
+So it’s no surprise that your content receives 28% higher engagement when UGC is integrated alongside your typical posts.

 This is evident in all types of marketing content, including digital ads.
 When direct-to-consumer bedding and bath brand Parachute incorporated UGC into its retargeting ads, the ads generated a 35% higher click-through rate and a 60% lower cost per click.

 What’s behind this higher engagement?
-It comes down to the fact that people want to get in touch with their favorite brands on social media.
-In fact, 60% of millennials say brand loyalty influences their purchasing decisions, according to joint research by Future Workplace and Elite Daily.
+It comes down to the fact that people want to get in touch with their favorite brands through social media channels.
+60% of millennials alone say brand loyalty influences their purchasing decisions, according to joint research by Future Workplace and Elite Daily.

 Plus, the most followed brands on social media are those that share their followers’ content.
 And engagement breeds further engagement, which inspires the creation of more UGC.

-Research shows that UGC photos are more likely to convert compared with brand-created content.
-In fact, companies experience an average increase of 29% in web conversions when their sites feature UGC.
+Not only do 74% of shoppers agree that shopper photos increase their likelihood of buying a product, but companies experience an average increase of 29% in web conversions when their sites feature UGC.